paragliding training center

 You can email/mail/fax the permit application and copies of the required documents to Park Headquarters.
-To email the application, scan the required documents and email them to: firstname.lastname@example.org
+To email the permit application, scan or photograph the required documents and email them to firstname.lastname@example.org

 Pilots who do not meet the minimum rating requirement must have an USHPA instructor present.
 We recommend that you have the CL (cliff launch) & TUR (turbulence) ratings.

 2. Pay a use fee to enter the Park ($5/person/day as of 2015).

 As of 2015 the cost of annual Texas State Park pass is $70.
 The pass waives the entrance fee for up to (15) people total if all arriving in the same vehicle.
 The pass is a better value if a pilot flies in the Park often (or uses any other of the dozens of State Parks in Texas).
 To purchase an annual Texas Park Pass, call 800-792-1112 press 3 and then 3 again and have your credit card ready.
 The Pass may also be purchased at Park headquarters Monday through Friday, 8:00 a.m. to 4:00 p.m. or at the Tom Mays Unit booth on Saturdays and Sundays, 8:00 a.m. to 2:00 p.m.